miquels/hls-vod/README.md

 - **A/V Interleaving**: Perfectly synced streams for modern browser compatibility.

 ### [hls-vod-server](./hls-vod-server/README.md)
-A lightweight reference implementation. 🧪
+A lightweight reference implementation.
 - **Proof-of-Concept**: Demonstrates how to use the library in a simple Axum server environment.
 - **Disclaimer**: For testing and reference only; use the Transmux Proxy for production.

 ---

-## 🛠️ Getting Started
+## Getting Started

 1. Clone the repository.
 2. Build the workspace: `cargo build --release`
 3. Configure your proxy using `jellyfix-transmux-proxy.toml`.
 4. Update your Jellyfin user settings to optimize for transmuxing.

-Enjoy a faster, leaner streaming experience! 🍿